8 Minute Read

 - Allows companies to manage how litigation costs affect their balance sheets

-- Enables greater access to top legal talent
+- Enables greater access to top legal resources

-- Allows attorneys to accept cases from plaintiffs who otherwise could not afford their fees
+- Allows attorneys and law firms to accept cases from plaintiffs who otherwise could not afford their fees

-- Provides capital for all litigation expenses, including expert witness fees
+- Provides capital for key litigation expenses, including expert witness fees

 - Reduces the risk that clients will run out of money during litigation

-- Enables attorneys to offer more flexible payment arrangements to prospective clients
+- Enables attorneys and law firms to offer more flexible payment arrangements to prospective clients

 - Increases plaintiffs’ effectiveness by providing funding for working capital and personal expenses

-- Helps achieve recoveries that are more in line with case merits and damages
+- Helps achieve recoveries that more accurately reflect case merits and damages

-- Investments in legal claims are uncorrelated to capital markets
+- Investments in legal claims are generally uncorrelated to capital markets

 - Outsized historical returns compared with other alternative asset classes

-- Moderate time to liquidity versus other alternative investments
+- Moderate time to liquidity compared to other alternative investments

-Most states have issued bar ethics opinions that permit litigation finance transactions, provided attorneys fulfill certain disclosure requirements and avoid conflicts of interest.
-For example, attorneys are allowed to share information about cases with investors after receiving the client’s consent.
+Several states have issued bar ethics opinions that permit alternative litigation finance transactions, provided attorneys fulfill certain disclosure requirements and avoid conflicts of interest.
+For example, attorneys and law firms are allowed to share information about cases with investors after receiving the client’s consent.
 Moreover, they are allowed to honor a client’s written assignment or lien for a portion of the proceeds from a recovery.
 The New York City Bar Association has recently recognized the growth of litigation funding and commented that it is a "valuable means for paying the costs of pursuing a legal claim."

-So far, twenty-nine jurisdictions have issued ethics opinions relating to litigation finance.
-We have included ethics opinions from several states below.
+So far, more than 30 jurisdictions have issued ethics opinions relating to litigation finance.
+We have included commentary from a handful of state bar groups below.

 Legal doctrines relating to litigation finance

 LexShares respects the legal issues and ethical considerations relating to investments in lawsuits.
-Several legal doctrines are frequently mentioned when discussing litigation finance in the United States.
-They include the doctrines of maintenance, champerty, and barratry, as well as attorney-client privilege and work product immunity.
+Notably, litigation finance intersects with the doctrines of maintenance, champerty, and barratry, as well as attorney-client privilege and work product immunity.